Cyrus Longworth Lundell

 Cyrus Longworth Lundell (November 5, 1907 – March 28, 1994) was an American botanist.

 Education

-Lundell did his undergraduate studies at Columbia University and Southern Methodist University.
-He completed his BA at the latter in 1932.
-He then entered New York University's graduate school of business administration, but seems not to have completed course work there.
-He received an M.A. from the University of Michigan in 1934 and a Ph.D. from the same institution in 1936.
-It appears based on his later professorship that his Ph.D. was in botany.
+Lundell did his undergraduate studies at Columbia University and he completed a BA at the Southern Methodist University in 1932.
+He started MA studies at New York University's graduate school of business administration, and received an MA from the University of Michigan in 1934.
+A Ph.D. from the same institution followed in 1936.
+His later professorships were in the subject of botany.

 Early achievement

 At the age of 21, in 1928, Lundell was a sophomore at Southern Methodist University (SMU).
 He was appointed assistant physiologist at the Tropical Plant Research Foundation in Washington, D.C.
 He was to assist in British Honduras, with experiments on the sapodilla tree (Achras zapota), which yields chicle, for the U.S. chewing gum industry.

 Chicle

 Chicle is the natural gum from trees of the genus Manilkara, tropical evergreen trees native to southern North America and South America.
 It was traditionally used in chewing gum.
 While the Wrigley Company was a prominent user of this material, today there are only a few companies that still make chewing gum from natural chicle.